 10. The Graoully

-Metz used to hold a celebratory procession featuring the Graoully beginning in the 11th century with a banner of a dragon head.
+Metz used to hold a celebratory procession featuring the Graoully beginning in the 11th century, featuring a banner with a dragon head.
 This became more elaborate over the centuries, culminating with a huge effigy of the Graoully which was paraded through the streets to terrifying effect.
 That tradition ended in the 1800s, unfortunately.

 But you can still have fun finding the Graoully today all throughout the city.
 The oldest example is on the “maison du serpent” at 10 rue Chêvremont.
-You can also see it elsewhere on the outside and inside of the cathedral, often under the foot of St. Clement.
+You can also see it elsewhere on the outside and inside of the cathedral and in the crypt, often under the foot of St. Clement.

 There’s also a large effigy above Rue Taison, and a couple more on the outside of the train station.